csnowfox/kafkatools/README.md

     --topic-list
       list all topics
     --topic-list-offset
-      list all topics with offset
+      list topics with offset, for example --topic-list-offset=topic1 --topic-create
-    --topic-create
       create a topic, for example --topic-create=topicName -partitions=3 -replication=2
     --topic-delete